 - MA project: The finished piece - The aim of the project was to explore interactive video, and to find a way of providing additional context to the viewer.
 To do so, I created four videos.
 The first was my default, a non-interactive version to act as a point of comparison.
 Two videos provided interactivity by allowing the user to control the content on screen, and these were achieved using my own web-code and an online tool (Thinglink).
 The final video, exploring the ability for the user to control the direction-of-view within the video, used 360º cameras to create a virtual reality video.

-- MA project: The alternate introduction - This week’s blog post is simply to share a preview clip from my MA project.
-Something I discussed in a previous blog post was a need for varying introductions to each of the videos I’m producing.
+- MA project: The alternate introduction - Something I discussed in a previous blog post was a need for varying introductions to each of the videos I'm producing.
 I filmed these today, in the television studio at university.
-Rather than returning to the park, the same place […]
+Rather than returning to the park, the same place as I filmed pieces to camera, I chose the studio because the environment is separate to that in the video itself.
+The separation is important to distinguish between the content, and what is essentially a quick tutorial on 'how to watch this video'.

-- MA project: Video editing part 2 - It feels long overdue, but I have finally completed editing the main portion of both the flat and 360º videos.
-This is an important milestone to celebrate – not only can I continue with progressing the coded format, but I have discovered, acted on, and learned from some difficulties I wasn’t expecting to encounter.
-Two […]
+- MA project: Video editing part 2 - This is an important milestone to celebrate - not only can I continue with progressing the coded format, but I have discovered, acted on, and learned from some difficulties I wasn't expecting to encounter.

-- MA project: Show/hide function - I decided this week to take the code back to basics; stripping it back to just the video sources.
-The previous code successfully placed the videos on top of each other, and had made a connection to the viewers webcam – but what about a show/hide function?
-This is something I’m keen to explore as […]
+- MA project: Show/hide function - The previous code successfully placed the videos on top of each other, and had made a connection to the viewers webcam - but what about a show/hide function?
+This is something I'm keen to explore as part of the video, where the videos begin hidden from view and are made available throughout the primary video.